K9958/jekyll-mm-portfolio-template/_posts/2022-11-15-firstentry.md

   teaser: assets/coding.jpg
 ---

-This is a portfolio entry one
+This entry has a teaser image that will show in listing.